All Guides About Start Here

 📊

-Key factors buyers use to price micro SaaS acquisitions · Data from Empire Flippers, Acquire.com, and FE International
+The main things buyers look at when pricing a small subscription software business · Data from Empire Flippers, Acquire.com, and FE International

 FactorNegative ImpactPositive Impact